hasura/graphql-engine/community/boilerplates/custom-resolvers/README.md

 ```

 ### Merging with existing Hasura schema and serving it

+**Note**: This part has been deprecated.
+You can now merge remote schemas in GraphQL Engine itself - [read more](../../../remote-schemas.md).

 Merge these custom resolvers with the Hasura GraphQL Engine by using the
 `mergeSchemas()` function from the `graphql-tools` library.